mzocchi/econometrics/lab1-OLS.md

 #### Preliminary steps in Stata:
 * Download/unzip LAB1_OLS folder from LATTE
 * Open lab1.do
-* Set working directory
+* Set working directory and import dataset
 ```
     cd "C:\Heller\409A\LAB1_OLS"
-    * or, go to File --> Change Working Directory
+    * or, you can go to File --> Change Working Directory
+    import
 ```
 ### Objective 1: Review Stata codes for descriptive statistics and linear regression
 **A. Codes for univariate and bivariate statistics**